DravenusRex/stalker-gamma-linux-guide/README.md

 In the large drop down menu next to the Play button, click <Edit...>
 Select Anomaly Launcher in the list, for the Binary path, you want to point it to AnomalyLauncher.exe, it will be in the root folder of the game (Anomaly), it will probably take you to the right place by default.
-For the Start in path, point it simply at the folder which AnomalyLauncher.exe is in, you can copy the path from above and remove the AnomalyLauncher.exe from it.
+For the Start in path, point it at the folder which AnomalyLauncher.exe is in, you can copy the path you set from above and remove "AnomalyLauncher.exe" from it.
 If you want to configure the other executables, you can do so, they are contained within the bin folder at the root of the game, however it isn't necessary.

 At this point, you should be able to run AnomalyLauncher through MO2, launch the game, and the game should at least run, but you may have severe stuttering if you press keys rapidly and move your mouse simultaneously, if this is the case, you must remove reshade;